bsides/lioneditor/FFTPatcher/readme.txt

     "Events" and "Battles" that take place in the game and the units that appear in them.
     To apply changes on this page to your game:
       PSP:
-        Patch fftpack.bin
+        Patch your ISO
-        NOTE: It is not possible to select any of the new multiplayer items for the equipment filds.
+        NOTE: It is not possible to select any of the new multiplayer items for the equipment fields.
       PSX:
         Generate ENTD files

-FAQs:
-Q: Why do I have to use CWCheat to mod the PSP game?
-A: Some of the data on the UMD is encrypted so it can't be modified using a PC application.
-   The CWCheat codes modify the data in the PSP's memory after it has been decrypted by the kernel.